Security

 Mitigating DPoS Vulnerabilities

-To address the vulnerability of delegate collusion, DPoS systems often employ various strategies:
+To mitigate the risk of delegate collusion, DPoS systems typically implement several countermeasures, including:

 BFT: A Fault-Tolerant Approach